jackiesafari/Jackie-BuyMeACoffee-UsingMatic/README.md

 To customize the website to load info from your own contract, change the following:

-- Update `contractAddress` in `pages/index.js` to your own BuyMeACoffee contract on the Goerli testnet.
+- Update `contractAddress` in `pages/index.js` to your own BuyMeACoffee contract on the Mumbai testnet.
 - Update `utils/BuyMeACoffee.json` to match the json artifact for your contract after compilation.
 - Update the name and footer text in `pages/index.js` to your own name and info.